Managing divorce and finances

 The amount you may be required to pay in alimony depends on factors, such as your former spouse’s financial situation, how long you were married, how long it would take your former spouse to be able to support themselves, and your lifestyle during your marriage.

 Even in cases where parents have shared custody of their children, one parent may still be required to pay child support.
-The courts may take into account custody arrangements, parental income, total number of dependents and the expected costs.
+The courts may consider custody arrangements, parental income, total number of dependents and the expected costs.

 Going through a divorce requires you to examine your entire financial life — and taxes are no exception.
 Your attorney, tax professional and financial advisor can help you work through various financial questions that may come up.
 Some tax-related questions to consider: